CONTESTS AND AWARDS

 Always read the rules and guidelines carefully before you submit, and make sure you understand exactly what you’re getting into.
 Odd and unpleasant things may be lurking deep in the fine print.
 I can’t emphasize enough how important this is, yet it’s something that many writers skip.

 For instance, you may be asked to provide inappropriate personal information.
 Or just by entering, you may be granting rights to the contest organization, such as first publication or the right to sell your entry elsewhere–or, as in this case, to unknown third parties.
-Winning may impose obligations–for instance, you may be required to use the contest sponsor as your agent, or agree to publication as a condition of winning (beware of offers you can’t refuse, especially if you can’t view the contract beforehand).
+The contest may require you to waive your moral rights, which include the right to have your entry published with your name.
+Winning may impose obligations–for instance, you may be required to use the contest sponsor as your agent (beware of offers you can’t refuse, especially if you can’t view the contract beforehand).
 A condition of winning may be giving up copyright, which means the organization holding the contest could use your entry for any purpose it wishes (even without your name).

 If the guidelines or the Terms and Conditions seem vague or confusing, ask for clarification.
-If all you receive is obfuscation, or if you’re refused an answer, walk away–no matter how tempting the contest is.
+If you don’t receive a clear explanation, or if you’re refused an answer, walk away–no matter how tempting the contest is.
 Never, ever enter a contest whose provisions and guidelines you don’t fully understand.

 Resources